DFE-Digital/increasing-internet-access-design-history/app/posts/2020-11-27-rbs-ordering-chromebooks-for-multiple-domains.md

 ## The problem

-Moving to showing Responsible Bodies (RB) their device allocation for all schools (instead of per school)introduces a problem when ordering Chromebooks.
+Moving to showing Responsible Bodies (RBs) their device allocation for all schools (instead of per school) introduces a problem when ordering Chromebooks.

 Currently Computacenter configures Chromebooks using the ‘G Suite for Education’ domain of a URN given during checkout.
 However if the RB is reponsible for schools with different ‘G Suite for Education’ domains its not possible to tell TechSource how many Chromebooks are intended for which school.
 If the G suite domain is different to the school that will be using it, students and staff can’t use that Chromebook.
 It’s difficult for Computacenter to apply a new G Suite for Education licence to the Chromebook.